yvoyer/php-state/README.md

 ## States

 A state is just a name in which a context can find itself in.
-The state is usually kept in a persistence platform, or kept in the model using it.
+The state is usually kept in a persistence platform, or kept in the model using a [string](https://github.com/yvoyer/php-state/blob/master/examples/ContextUsingBuilderTest.php#240) representation or a [StateMetadata](https://github.com/yvoyer/php-state/blob/master/examples/ContextUsingCustomMetadataTest.php#L179) class.

 ## Transitions